French-English bilingual schools in Australia [fr]

 Tel: 0488 776 133

-The French-Australian Preschool in Red Hill is officially recognised by the French Ministry of Education and as such is part of the AEFE overseas network of Frencg Schools.
-It is also accredited by the Australian Governement with approval for 132 places spread over 5 classes of "Petites" et "Moyennes" sections.
+The French-Australian Preschool in Red Hill was started in 1969 and is officially recognised by the French Ministry of Education, and as such is part of the AEFE overseas network of French Schools.
+It is also accredited by the Australian Governement with approval for 128 places (2015) spread across 5 classes of "Petites" et "Moyennes" sections.

 The preschool offers a French immersion program based on the French National Curriculum as well as the Australian Early Years Learning Framework (EYLF).